The past is never dead. It’s not even past.

 On April 26, 2015 – exactly 150 years after the surrender of Confederate troops at Bennett Place in Durham – the University Library posted the black and white lithograph illustration “Conference Between General Sherman and General Johnston” commemorating the event.

 The blog post was the last in the library’s award-winning four-year project, “The Civil War Day By Day.”
-Using the modern magic of the Internet, Facebook and Twitter, the blog allowed hundreds of readers each day to experience the Civil War as it unfolded, through the words of the people who were living through it.
+The blog allowed hundreds of readers each day to experience the Civil War as it unfolded, through the words of the people who were living through it.

 Each of the 1,450 posts included a digital scan of a document created on that day – letters, diary entries, telegrams, newspapers – as well as a description of the document and a transcription of its spidery script or faded print.